 Why Diversity in Clinical Trials is So Important

-Clinical trials are essential for the development of health care products and it is increasingly recognised there is a need for increased diversity in trial participation.
-Teva investigates why it is vital for drug development and outlines its work in this space.
+Clinical trials are essential for the development of health care products, and it is increasingly recognized that there is a need for more diversity in trial participation.
+With new draft Food and Drug Administration (FDA) guidelines in the US to make Diversity Action Plans mandatory, we showcase Teva’s work in this space and highlight its importance in drug development.

 What is a clinical trial and who takes part?